 Of course, private rehabs such as Castle Craig always limit their patient numbers throughout the year to ensure that every patient gets attentive care — especially in times of COVID-19.
 However, I think we can all agree that when it comes to addiction treatment, it’s better to have the staff focused on only a few vs. many.

 7. Use Up Your Workplace Holiday Allowance

 If you have put off going to rehab because you can’t take more than two weeks off work, it might be that you have managed to save up enough time to take longer off, alongside the bank holidays around this time of year, it can be ideal to fit in three or even four weeks away at rehab.

 8. What Will You Miss?

 Think about your recent Christmases.
-Sure, everyone has great memories of this or that, but if your addiction overshadowed the good, it can be a painful time to look back on.
+Sure, everyone has great memories of this or that, but if your addiction overshadows the good, it can be a painful time to look back on.
 Take Amanda, for example.
 Recalling her last holiday with her family, she feels shame that Christmas brought out the worst in her:

 If, like Amanda, you think spending the holidays at home will do more harm than good, going to rehab may be the best choice to avoid another bad Christmas.

 How holidays are celebrated differ from rehab to rehab, so we can’t speak for everyone.
 However, we can offer some insight into how Christmas looks like at Castle Craig.